General terms and conditions

 - in case of a promise of guarantee, unless otherwise provided,

 - in case of liability resulting from mandatory statutory provisions such as the product-liability-law.

-If ,apart from delivering the goods, the contract obliges the Seller to process those goods according to specifications defined by the Client, the Client has to ensure that contents made available to the Seller for purposes of processing do not violate third-party rights (for example copyrights and trademark rights.
-The Client shall indemnify the Seller from claims of third parties asserted against the Seller in connection with the violation of their rights by the Seller’s contractual use of the Client’s contents.
-The Client will meet any reasonable costs of necessary legal defense including all court and lawyer’s fees according to the statutory rate.
-This shall not apply, if the Client is not responsible for the violation of rights.
-In case claims are asserted against the Seller, the Client shall be obliged to provide the Seller promptly, truthfully and completely with all information that is necessary for the verification of the claims asserted and for a corresponding legal defense.
+9.2 The Client shall indemnify the Seller from claims of third parties asserted against the Seller in connection with a violation of their rights by the Seller’s contractual use of the Client’s content.
+The Client shall also bear the reasonable costs of the necessary legal defense, including all court and lawyer's fees according to the statutory rate.
+This shall not apply if the Client is not responsible for the infringement.
+In the event of claims by third parties, the Client shall be obliged to provide the Seller promptly, truthfully, and completely with all information that is necessary for the verification of the claims asserted for a corresponding defense.

 10) Applicable Law

 10.1 The law of the Federal Republic of Germany shall apply to all legal relationships between the parties under exclusion of the laws governing the international purchase of movable goods.
 For consumers, this choice of law applies only to the extent that the granted protection is not withdrawn by mandatory provisions of the law of the country in which the consumer has his habitual residence.

 10.2 Furthermore, this choice of law regarding the right to cancel does not apply to consumers who are not nationals of a Member State of the European Union at the time of concluding the contract and whose exclusive domicile and delivery address are located outside of the European Union at the time of concluding the contract.

 11) Place of Jurisdiction